European Car Brands

 Lada Logo

-The automobile brand Lada was founded by the Central Committee of the Communist Party of the Soviet Union and has been owned by AvtoVAZ since the times of the Soviet Union.
-The main plant is located in the city of Togliatti and was built jointly with the FIAT concern.
-The automaker has a wide range of all-terrain vehicles and front-wheel-drive cars.
-The latter include vehicles of the Priopa, Kalina, and Samara families.
+The automobile brand Lada was founded by the Central Committee of the Communist Party of the Soviet Union and has been owned by AvtoVAZ since the Soviet Union.
+The main plant is in Togliatti and was built jointly with the FIAT concern.
+The automaker has a wide model range of all-terrain and front-wheel-drive cars, including the Priopa, Kalina, and Samara families.

 McLaren